Skip to Content

 Low-frequency hearing loss can have a significant impact on an individual's ability to perceive and understand deep sounds, affecting their enjoyment of music, speech comprehension, and overall communication in various environments.
 These effects can all lead to a sense of isolation and reduced quality of life.

 Making certain adjustments in daily life and the environment can help, including minimising exposure to loud noises, optimising room acoustics, and using visual cues in communication.
+For example, choosing a quieter spot when dining out or using subtitles during group film nights can make a big difference.

-Friends and family can provide support and help by practising clear and direct communication, using visual cues, being patient and understanding, and choosing environments that minimise background noise such as meeting in quiet cafes over loud bars.
+Friends and family can provide support and help by practising clear and direct communication, using visual cues, being patient and understanding, and choosing environments that minimise background noise, such as meeting in quiet cafes over loud bars.

 Conclusion